johannesjo/angular-promise-buttons/README.md

 *Chilled Buttons for AngularJS*

 There are cool loading buttons out there for angular.
-Only thing which annoys me, is that you have to manually trigger there loading state via a boolean (most of the times). ```angular-promise-buttons``` exists to solve this problem.
-Just pass the promise and save yourself two lines of code every time.
+Only thing which annoys me, is that you (most of the times) have to manually trigger their loading state via a boolean which leads to a bit of repetition, declaring those again and again. ```angular-promise-buttons``` exists to take away some of that, by handling the loading state directly by passing the promise.
+Saves you two lines of code every time.

 [Bug-reports or feature request](https://github.com/johannesjo/angular-promise-buttons/issues) as well as any other kind of **feedback is highly welcome!**